FabricMC/fabric-docs/develop/data-generation/block-models.md

 @[code](@/reference/latest/src/main/generated/assets/fabric-docs-reference/models/block/steel_block.json)

 It also generates a blockstate JSON file.
-Since we have no blockstate properties (e.g. Axis, Facing, ...), one variant is sufficient, and is used every time the block is placed.
+Since we have no blockstate properties (e.g., Axis, Facing, ...), only one variant is needed, and is used every time the block is placed.

 @[code](@/reference/latest/src/main/generated/assets/fabric-docs-reference/blockstates/steel_block.json)